de-jcup/p2-updatesite-github-pages-automation/README.md

 ### Update mechanism
 1. build your eclipse plugin and features
-2. all `./deploy.sh` (if there are missing environment variables, the script will tell you)
+2. call `./deploy.sh` (if there are missing environment variables, the script will tell you)